mongodb-developer/workshop/README.md

 };
 ```

+- Note: Don't forget to `Save` this function and also deploy it with the `Review & Deploy Changes` button at the top.
 - Now send your CURL command with the body : `'{"Title":"Titanic"}'`
 - Verify in MongoDB Atlas that your new document has been written correctly.

 ![Load Sample Dataset](images/titanic.png)

 - [optional] Repeat the same operations to implement a GET all titles route.
-- Here is [some doc](https://docs.mongodb.com/stitch/mongodb/actions/collection.find/#finding-all-documents-in-a-collection) to help you.
+- Here is [some doc](https://docs.mongodb.com/stitch/mongodb/actions/collection.find/#collection.find) to help you.
 - Don't forget that this time, you are returning results (check the webhook settings).

 <details><summary>Click to see the answer</summary>